Gabon

-Since its independence from France in 1960, the sovereign state of Gabon has had three presidents.
+Gabon's original inhabitants were the Bambenga.
+In the 14th century, Bantu migrants also began settling in the area.
+The Kingdom of Orungu was established around 1700.
+France colonised the region in the late 19th century.
+Since its independence from France in 1960, Gabon has had four presidents.
 In the 1990s, it introduced a multi-party system and a democratic constitution that aimed for a more transparent electoral process and reformed some governmental institutions.
+Despite this, the Gabonese Democratic Party (PDG) remained the dominant party until its removal from power during the 2023 Gabonese coup d'état.

+Gabon is a developing country, ranking 108th in the Human Development Index.
+It is one of the wealthiest countries in Africa in terms of per capita income; however, large parts of the population are very poor.
+Omar Bongo came to office in 1967 and created a dynasty, which stabilized its power through a client network, Françafrique.

-Despite this, the Gabonese Democratic Party (PDG) remains the dominant party.
-With petroleum and foreign private investment, it has the fourth highest HDI in the region (after Mauritius, Seychelles and South Africa) and the fifth highest GDP per capita (PPP) in all of Africa (after Seychelles, Mauritius, Equatorial Guinea and Botswana).
-Its GDP grew by more than 6% per year from 2010 to 2012.
+The official language of Gabon is French, and Bantu ethnic groups constitute around 95% of the country's population.
+Christianity is the nation's predominant religion, practised by about 80% of the population.
+With petroleum and foreign private investment, it has the fourth highest HDI (after Mauritius, Seychelles, and South Africa) and the fifth highest GDP per capita (PPP) (after Seychelles, Mauritius, Equatorial Guinea, and Botswana) of any Sub-Saharan African nation.
+Gabon's nominal GDP per capita is $10,149 in 2023 according to OPEC.

-The official language is French.
-Bantu ethnic groups constitute around 95% of the country's population, and Christianity is the most practiced religion, being practiced by between 55–75% of the population.
+Etymology

+The country’s name derives from the Portuguese word "gabao" (also spelled "Gabão"), meaning "hooded cloak".
+Portuguese navigators in the 1470s applied the term to the Komo (Como) River estuary, whose outline they thought resembled a cloak; the usage later extended to the surrounding region and, eventually, the modern state.

 History

+Pre-colonisation

-Pygmy peoples in the area were largely replaced and absorbed by Bantu tribes as they migrated.
+Bambenga in the area were largely replaced and absorbed by Bantu tribes as they migrated.
 By the 18th century, a Myeni-speaking kingdom known as the Kingdom of Orungu formed as a trading centre with the ability to purchase and sell slaves, and fell with the demise of the slave trade in the 1870s.

+French rule and independence

 Explorer Pierre Savorgnan de Brazza led his first mission to the Gabon-Congo area in 1875.
 He founded the town of Franceville and was later colonial governor.
 Some Bantu groups lived in the area when France officially occupied it in 1885.

 In 1910, Gabon became a territory of French Equatorial Africa, a federation that survived until 1958.
-In World War II, the Allies invaded Gabon in order to overthrow the pro-Vichy France colonial administration.
+In World War II, the Allies invaded Gabon to overthrow the pro-Vichy France colonial administration.
 On 28 November 1958, Gabon became an autonomous republic within the French Community, and on 17 August 1960, it became fully independent.